-Routinely-acquired diagnostic and follow-up data was acquired retrospectively from 8 patients (aged 43-82) suspected of having IPF.
-Data included volumetric HRCT at initial examination and subsequent time-points between 5-20 months, and PFTs acquired more frequently.
-A high-order finite element mesh was geometry-fitted to the shape of each subject’s lung and lobes, and computational models of the airway and pulmonary vascular trees were generated into the lung models.
-IPF lung shape was compared with a statistical shape model (SSM) that quantifies the average normal healthy lung shape and its principal modes of shape variation.
+Routinely-acquired volumetric HRCT data was acquired retrospectively from 8 patients (aged 43-82) at diagnosis of IPF with follow up scans between 5-20 months and PFTs acquired more frequently.
+A geometric mesh was fitted to the shape of each subject’s lung and lobes and compared with a statistical shape model (SSM) quantifying the average normal lung shape and its principal modes of shape variation.
 Tissue was classified as normal, reticular, ground glass, or emphysema using CALIPER (Computer-Aided Lung Informatics for Pathology Evaluation and Ratings) software.
-The spatial distribution of classified tissue and its mean density (TD) and volume were calculated and mapped to the lung models.
-Ventilation (V) and perfusion (Q) were simulated in the vascular and airway models coupled to spatial distributions of tissue density, by assuming increased and decreased tissue stiffness in regions of fibrosis and emphysema, respectively.
-Gas exchange was calculated in a final step to relate structural characteristics to function.
+The spatial distribution of classified tissue and its mean density (TD) and volume were calculated and mapped to lung models.
+Ventilation (V) and perfusion (Q) and gas exchange were simulated in vascular and airway models generated to lung shape models and coupled to spatial distributions of tissue density, assuming increased and decreased tissue stiffness in regions of fibrosis and emphysema, respectively.